 If I am interested in the Health Equity and Disparities track, do I need to apply to both the categorical internal medicine residency and to the Health Equity and Disparities track?

-Many of the opportunities available in the track are also available to categorical residents as an elective.
-However, categorical residents do not follow a longitudinal panel of patients at a community site and do not spend as much time in community sites as the Health Equity & Disparities track residents (who spend over a third of their training in community settings).
+Some of the opportunities available in the Health Equity and Disparities track are also available to categorical residents as an elective.
+However, categorical residents do not follow a longitudinal panel of patients at a community site, do not have access to some community sites, and the overall amount of time that Categoricals may spend in community sites is much less than that of the Health Equity & Disparities track residents (who spend over a third of their training in community settings).

 Who are the mentors for residents in the Health Equity & Disparities track?